newrelic/newrelic-opentelemetry-examples/README.md

 We encourage your contributions to improve `newrelic-opentelemetry-examples`!
 Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.

 Generally, we want to focus on the [getting started guides](#getting-started-guides).
-We're open to additional examples being added which are aligned with the [demo app specification](./getting-started-guides/demo-app-specification.md) and which have a volunteer [codeowner](#codeowners).
+We're open to additional examples being added which have a volunteer [codeowner](#codeowners).

 We're more selective about additions to [other examples](#other-examples).
 We use the following criteria to evaluate additions: